 A few months after Standard Deviation was released, Gino began working with software samplers in an effort to arrange new material for Electrum.
 After discovering all the ethnic percussion and instrumentation loops and samples available, he decided to embark on several solo projects that would blend all of his favorite musical styles, in the tradition of first-generation jazz-rock and world fusion artists.

-Simultaneously released in August 2006, his first four solo albums received numerous positive reviews from the independent music community, and over one thousand compact discs were sold within the first year - without the aid of any major distribution channels, commercial radio airplay, live performances, or any presence on social media websites.
+Simultaneously released in August 2006, his first four solo albums received numerous positive reviews from the independent music community, and over one thousand compact discs were sold within the first year - without the aid of any major distribution channels, commercial radio airplay, live performances, or social media presence.

 Orbis Terrarum - Exploring the relationships between diverse musical traditions and the dichotomy of rhythm and melody of the bass guitar, this aural travelogue blends intricate ethnic rhythms, spacious melodies, and flowing solos with the passion, intensity, romanticism, and introspection usually associated with first-generation jazz fusion and progressive rock artists.